Music/Lyrics: J.J. Cale

 The message couldn’t have been more clear: after midnight, we’re gonna let it all hang down!
 As if the curiosity and anticipation could get any more frenzied, this declaration somehow turned it all up a notch.
 It was one final tease before the main event, and as the jubilant crowd slowly walked back across the concert field after the set, an enormous roar erupted.
 Phish was planning to utterly throw down the gauntlet and plumb the depths of their artistic subconscious through a marathon night of musical experimentation, and this song put everything into words pretty perfectly.
 We’re gonna find out what it’s all about!
 On this night, many fans did just that.

-When Phish returned to Florida in 2003 for the first time after Big Cypress, some fans wondered if there would be some sort of overt reference to the preceding occasion.
-On 12/30/03, there is a very brief musical passage during the “Bathtub Gin” which has been credited as an “After Midnight” tease.
+When Phish returned to Florida in 2003 for the first time after Big Cypress, some fans wondered if there would be any kind of overt reference to the preceding occasion.
+Maybe so, maybe not: the Phish.net setlists record an “After Midnight” tease during the “Bathtub Gin” on 12/30/03, but reasonable fans may consider this a figment of overeager tease-spotting.